Mia Abello

-Mia Abello (born 3 July 2004) is a field hockey player from the United States.
+Mia Abello (born July 3, 2004) is a field hockey player from the United States.

 Personal life

 Mia Abello was born and raised in Houston, Texas.

 She is a student at the University of Virginia.

 Career

 Under–21

 Abello made her international debut for the United States at under–21 level in 2023.
 She represented the junior squad at the Pan American Junior Championship in Saint Michael, where she won a gold medal.
 Later that year she represented the team again, competing at the FIH Junior World Cup in Santiago, Chile.

 In 2024 she represented the junior squad again, taking home silver at her second Pan American Junior Championship, held in Surrey.

 Senior national team

 Abello received her first call-up to the national squad in 2022.

-In 2025, she will make her senior international debut.
-She was named in the senior squad to compete in a test series against New Zealand in Auckland.
+Abello made her senior international debut during a test series against New Zealand in Auckland on January 20, 2025.